Atlético honors virus victims, beats Valladolid to go 3rd

 Atlético used the occasion of its first match at the Wanda Metropolitano Stadium in more than three months to pay tribute to its former coach Radomir Antic, three former players, and a 14-year-old youth player who died during the pandemic.

 A jersey with Antic’s name was placed on a seat next to Simeone on the bench, while the four players had shirts with their names draped on seats in the empty stands.
 A violinist played the club’s anthem to honor all of Spain’s over 28,000 virus victims before kickoff.
+The game, like all matches in the league since it resumed, was played without fans.

+“It is wonderful to be back in our stadium,” Simeone said.
+“Our fans were not here in person, but they were so in spirit.”

 Vitolo went on in the 73rd and broke the deadlock when he headed in after goalkeeper José Caro failed to punch a corner away, leaving his goal undefended.
 The ball fell to Vitolo at the far post and he guided his header home.